0xor0ne/0xor0ne.github.io/about.md

 layout: page
 ---

-Random notes about exploit development, vulnerability research and reverse engineering from the mind of a vigilante hacker.
+Random notes about binary reverse engineering, red team tools development and malware analysis from the mind of a vigilante hacker.

 Follow me on [GitHub](https://github.com/0xor0ne) and [Twitter](https://twitter.com/0xor0ne).